-After the evaluation, an overall table will be drawn up listing the applications ranked according to their total scores.
-For applications that score 65 or higher, the provisional selection will be made as outlined below:
+After the evaluation, a table will be drawn up listing the applications ranked according to their total scores.
+Applications with the total score below 65 would be rejected.
+For applications that score 65 or higher, the selection will be made as outlined below:

-- 1. The highest ranked 1 (one) project proposal that scores 65 or higher from each province will be provisionally selected. - 2.
-There will be no more provincial quota for the remaining project proposals scored 65 or higher and overall highest scoring applications will be provisionally selected in sequence until the available budget of this call for proposals is reached.
+- 1. The highest scoring 1 (one) application with the total score of 65 or more from each province will be recommended for award. - 2.
+There will be no more provincial quota for the remaining applications scored 65 or more and overall highest scoring applications will be recommended for award in sequence until the available budget of this call for proposals is reached.

-In addition, a reserve list will be drawn up listing the project proposals ranked according to their score.
+In addition, a reserve list will be drawn up following the same criteria.
 This list will be used if more funds become available during the validity period of the reserve list.
-In case of any need to replace the best application of any province, the next available project that meets selection & award criteria from the same province will be provisionally selected.
+In case of any need to replace the best application of any province, the next highest scoring application from the same province will be recommended for award.
 In all other cases, overall ranking scores will be considered.